learn-academy-2022-hotel/lightbulb-SunkissedQueen/README.md

 - As a user, every time I click on the box the word toggles between the word "off" and the word "on."
   <!-- lightsOn function -->
-  - create function named lightsOn to
+  - create function named lightsOn
   - no input
   - use set function to change value of state variable `lightSwitchStatus` to "on"
   - place a button `ON` outside of box to perform function call
   <!-- lightsOff function -->
-  - create function named lightsOff to
+  - create function named lightsOff
   - no input
   - use set function to change value of state variable `lightSwitchStatus` to "off"
   - place a button `OFF` outside of box to perform function call